 - American Board of Trial Advocates

-– Vice President, Executive Committee - Rochester Chapter
+– Former Vice President, Executive Committee - Rochester Chapter

-- Recognized by Chambers USA (Upstate New York)
+- Ranked by Chambers USA (Upstate New York)

 – Commercial Litigation